Common name(s)

 Colour

 Dorsum slate grey, olive-grey, or almost black, with numerous small white spots or rings.
 Tail unmarked except close to the base.
 Ventrum white.
-Ventral surface of pectoral fin tips and margins often darkly mottled.
+Ventral surface of pectoral fin tips and margins usually darkly mottled.

 Size